khzhang2/khzhang2.github.io/_pages/about.md

 ---

 <div class="intro">
-I am a Ph.D. student in Traffic and Transportation Engineering at The University of Hong Kong.
-My research interests include modeling and optimization of on-demand mobility systems such as ride-sourcing and on-demand food delivery services.
-Prior to HKU, I worked on traffic state analysis and public transportation system design.
+I earned my Ph.D. degree of Traffic and Transportation Engineering from The University of Hong Kong where I'm fortunate to be advised by Prof. Jintao Ke.
+My research interests lie at the intersection of AI and theoretical modeling for economics and complex systems.
+I am fortunate to have worked with Prof. Yafeng Yin during my visit at University of Michigan, Ann Arbor.
+Prior to HKU, I worked on traffic state analysis and public transportation system design, advised by Dr. Junyi Li and Prof. Simon Hu.
 </div>

 ## Research interests
 <ul class="pill-list">
+  <li>Next-generation economic modeling and analysis</li>
+  <li>AI for science</li>
+  <li>AI-empowered social simulation and behavioral analysis</li>
   <li>System analysis for on-demand mobility</li>
-  <li>Modeling of complex systems, equilibrium analysis, and optimization</li>
+  <li>Modeling of complex systems, economics, and urban logistics</li>
-  <li>Transportation economic analysis</li>
-  <li>AI-empowered behavioral analysis</li>
   <li>Intelligent transportation systems</li>
 </ul>
 <!-- - On-demand mobility modeling and optimization